amiaopensource/amia-elections/amia_elections_manual.md

 4. Voting Data.
 While voting is in progress, the AMIA Office may announce the total number of votes cast to date, or provide this information to AMIA members upon request.
 No other data will be provided until the polls close and the election or vote is certified.
 No voting data on specific voters will be compiled or maintained.

 5. Members.
-Individual Members and representatives of Institutional Members of AMIA may endorse candidates, and may publicly support or oppose ballet measures.
+Individual Members and representatives of Institutional Members of AMIA may endorse candidates, and may publicly support or oppose ballot measures.
 Members may organize for the purpose of campaigning.

 6. Elections Committee and AMIA Office.
-Neither the Committee nor the Office, nor any individuals on the Committee or in the Office, may endorse candidates or publicly support or oppose ballet measures.
+Neither the Committee nor the Office, nor any individuals on the Committee or in the Office, may endorse candidates or publicly support or oppose ballot measures.

 7. Board of Directors.
 Neither the Board, its members acting in official capacities, nor any of its committees and task forces may endorse or otherwise support candidates running for positions on the Board.
-The Board may, however, support or oppose ballet measures and campaign accordingly, subject to these guidelines and rules.
+The Board may, however, support or oppose ballot measures and campaign accordingly, subject to these guidelines and rules.

 ### D. Corrective Actions.